attack68/rateslib/docs/source/i_guide.rst

     g_curves.rst

 Calibrating curves is a very natural thing to do in fixed income.
-We typically use market prices of commonly traded instruments to set values.
+We typically use market prices of commonly traded instruments to set values. *FX Volatility Smiles* and *FX Volatility Surfaces* are also calibrated using the exact same optimising algorithms.

 Below we demonstrate how to calibrate the :class:`~rateslib.curves.Curve` that we created above in the initial trivial example using SOFR swap market data.
-First, we are reminded of the discount factors (DFs) currently set on that curve.
+First, we are reminded of the discount factors (DFs) which were manually set on that curve.

 .. ipython:: python

    usd_curve.nodes

-Now we will instruct a :class:`~rateslib.solver.Solver` to recalibrate those value to match a set of instrument prices, ``s``.
+Now we will instruct a :class:`~rateslib.solver.Solver` to recalibrate those value to match a set of prices, ``s``.
+The calibrating *Instruments* associated with those prices are 6M and 1Y *IRSs*.

 .. ipython:: python